Pennsylvania Waterfalls: Hiking in Seven Tubs Recreation Area in Wilkes-Barre

 Without a doubt Seven Tubs is one of the most unique natural sites in northeastern Pennsylvania.
-If you love unique geology, beautiful landscapes, or Pennsylvania’s waterfalls, you won’t want to miss Seven Tubs Recreation Area in Luzerne County.
+Capturing the beauty of the Seven Tubs nature area in photos is near impossible.
+So if you love unique geology, beautiful landscapes, or Pennsylvania’s waterfalls, you won’t want to miss Seven Tubs Recreation Area in Luzerne County.

 Seven Tubs Recreation Area is located off of Route 115, a short distance southeast of downtown Wilkes-Barre and Interstate 81.
 A sign marks the entrance to the park and a roadway leads to several parking areas near the trailhead.
 The park can be found at the following coordinates: 41.235641, -75.810199

 As noted, this site is very popular throughout the year, but especially so on warm weekends.
 If visiting during this time, you may have trouble finding a parking spot.
 Arriving as early in the day as possible is recommended.